trilinos/Trilinos/cmake/README.ProjectCiFileChangeLogic.md

   commonTools/framework/ProjectCiFileChangeLogic.py
 ```

-That is because that is under the base directory for the
+That is because that file is under the base directory for the
 `TrilinosFrameworkTests` TriBITS package.
 We want changes to the file
 `ProjectCiFileChangeLogic.py` to trigger the enable of the
-TrilinosFrameworkTests package so as to run the unit tests for that module.
+TrilinosFrameworkTests package so as to run the unit tests for that Python
-But the file `ProjectCiFileChangeLogic.py` also needs to exist in this this
+module.
+But the file `ProjectCiFileChangeLogic.py` also needs to exist in
-directory so that TriBITS tools will find it and use it automatically.
-Using
+this `cmake/` directory so that TriBITS tools will find it and use it
-a symbolici link satisifes both of these requirements.
+automatically.
+Using a symbolic link satisfies both of these requirements.